Adept’s Integration with SOLIDWORKS: PDM for Workgroups or the Enterprise

 This same functionality is available when a user right clicks on a part or assembly in the graphics area.

 Advanced Version Control – SOLIDWORKS version control is of critical importance to any workgroup or enterprise PDM solution.
 It prevents users from working on an incorrect version and eliminates the possibility that the wrong version makes it to the shop floor, purchasing, or a customer.
 Adept provides comprehensive version control capabilities for the complex file relationships used in SOLIDWORKS.
-For example, when files with “parent/child” relationships are revised, Adept keeps all related files linked to the correct version of the revised file.
+For example, when documents with “parent/child” relationships are revised, Adept keeps all related documents linked to the correct version of the revised file.
 You can also configure Adept so that a parent file always references the latest version of a child or so that it remains fixed to the original version.

 In some CAD environments, it is important to track not only “major” versions, but also “minor” versions.
 Minor versions are a series of edits that may occur by multiple users prior to the file’s final approval.
 By tracking minor versions, users have the flexibility of prototyping multiple versions of a design prior to checking one in to replace the original file.